IuliiaKonovalova/e-commerce/README.md

   {% endblock %}
 ```

-13. In the payment.js create variables for stripe public key, stripe, payment element, payment form, and a variable from which you will receive 'client_secret'.
-To get 'client secret` I have added data-attribute to confirmation button in the payment form:
+13. In the payment.js, create variables for stripe public key, stripe, payment element, payment form, and a variable from which you will receive 'client_secret.'
+To get 'client secret,` I have added data-attribute to confirmation button in the payment form:

 ```html
   data-secret="{{ client_secret }}"